 Raising the Minimum Wage Increases Inflation

-Inflation is tied with salary growth.
+Inflation is tied to salary growth.
 We have not seen wage growth in America in the past few years since the recession in 2007-2008.
 Here is a look at the Department of Labor’s minimum wage chart and the United States’ historic minimum wage growth over the years since the minimum wage’s creation with the Fair Labor Standards Act in 1938.

 Jumping up from $7 to $15 is too much, too fast.
 It’s not in keeping with 3% annual inflation.